-One of the ways the AAMD advocates for the profession is to follow pending changes in healthcare reimbursement.
 In July of 2019, the Centers for Medicare Medicaid Services (CMS) announced a proposed Radiation Oncology Alternative Payment Model (RO Model) that will have an impact on a large number of clinics and radiation oncology professionals around the country.
 The AAMD has continued to monitor the RO APM.

 March 1, 2021: AAMD Signs onto Letter to CMS Outlining Concerns about RO Model

 The AAMD joined ASTRO and other Radiation Oncology stakeholders in signing onto a letter to CMS that shows our commitment to a RO Model that balances the needs and goals of Medicare with those of the patient/provider community.
 Read the letter.

 October 21, 2020: CMS Announces Intent to Delay Start of RO Model

 CMS announced they intend to delay the start of the RO Model until July 1, 2021.
 This is in response to all the feedback they received from ASTRO, AAMD and many other stakeholders.
 Read the latest from CMS.

 October 2, 2020: Medical Societies Send Letter to CMS

 Following the Final Rule announcement, the AAMD signed onto a letter with nine other medical societies to request urgent changes to the final rule, including a delay in the start date, which CMS stated will be January 1, 2021.